BreeanaBellflower/MachineLearningProjects/README.md

 ### 18. Generative Adversarial Networks (GANs)
 **Project Idea**: Generating New Artwork
 - **Description**: Use a GAN to generate new images that mimic the style of a given art dataset.
 This could be modern art, classic paintings, or any other consistent style of imagery.
+Input can come from WikiArt Dataset, for example.
 - **Skills Practiced**: Understanding GAN architecture, training GANs, dealing with convergence issues, creativity in AI.

 ### 19. Variational Autoencoders (VAEs)